enyo/enyo.github.io/_posts/2014-01-09-going-public.md

 <p>
-  This website will only support <a href="http://tomdale.net/2013/05/evergreen-browsers/">evergreen browsers</a>
+  This website will only support <a target="_blank" href="http://tomdale.net/2013/05/evergreen-browsers/">evergreen browsers</a>
   (browsers that automatically update themselves).
 For all other browsers I will be serving a pure HTML site without CSS.
 Why?
 Because:
 </p>

 <blockquote><p>
-  I hate old browsers
+  I despise outdated browsers
 </p></blockquote>

 <p>